jbhovell/movie-ratings/README.md

 #### Todo

+sort by year, title, reverse sort ratings

-load top 3 films on iplayer, either use bbc iplayer Nitro api or web scrapping (may use existing npm package).
+load top 10 films/dramas on iplayer, either use bbc iplayer Nitro api, dan's link or web scrapping (may use existing npm package).

+add links & thumbnails of the films/dramas on iplayer

+cache for iplayer, no need to call the api and recalculate for every request as the schedue don't change too frequently

+recently queried film can be retreived from a client AND server cache

+cache ratings in ram and disk (sqlite) timestamp for cached ratings for expiry after 1 day?

 user input validation ( both client and server side).